App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:

-- This is the same as javascript's callback hell or pyramid of doom
-- It is pretty easy to refer to the wrong `CancellationToken` parameter
+This is akin to JavaScript's callback hell or the pyramid of doom.
+It's easy to mistakenly reference the wrong `CancellationToken` parameter.

 ✅ DO

-Use `ResiliencePipelineBuilder` to chain them
+Use `ResiliencePipelineBuilder` to chain strategies.

 <!-- snippet: fallback-pattern-3 -->
 ```cs